 III.
 By rushing into the help of others whenever they need it, (Luke 10:25-37)

 3. This Valentine’s Day remember the above fulfills the entire Law

 I. The entire law is about relationships and without love they don’t last, (Exodus 20:1-17)

 II.
 When our relationship with God isn’t right, relating to others also gets difficult, (John 12:4-6)

 IV.
 A man who loves his neighbor doesn’t seek to harm him.
 Therefore love is fulfilling the law, (Romans 13:10)

 The world has many definitions of love.
-But in God’s terms, it is the unselfish loyal and benevolent concern for the good of another which he acted it out when he died on a cross to earn us eternal life.
+But in God’s terms, it is the unselfish loyal, and benevolent concern for the good of another which he acted out when he died on a cross to earn us eternal life.
 Let’s celebrate his love this valentine and allow the same love to flow through us unto others.

 If this content was useful to you, please consider leaving your feedback in the comments section at the bottom.
 It would be a great encouragement to me personally.